remixz/trekkie/README.md

 ![Design](https://raw.github.com/ad1217/trekkie/master/screenshot.png)

 An LCARS-inspired Pebble watchface.
-[Download pre-built app](http://www.mypebblefaces.com/view?fID=458&aName=zachbruggeman&pageTitle=Trekkie&auID=472) (old version, SDK 1)
+Download the pre-built watchface from the Pebble App Store!

-*I hold no responsibility if this breaks your Pebble!
-This is built using the Beta of the Pebble SDK 2.0, and may be unstable.* I use it on my Pebble without issues though. :smile:
+*This watchface may be unstable.
+I hold no responsibility if this breaks your Pebble!* I use it on my Pebble without issues though. :smile:
-### Changes in the new version:
+### Changes in the since SDK 1.x
-* added battery level and bluetooth connection monitor in the pane on the left
+* added battery level and bluetooth connection icon (recently changed) in the pane on the left
 * changed date format to DD.MM.YY (day.month.year)

-### Future/Planned Changes
-* change bluetooth connection icon

 ### Building from source